Member Organizations

 There is no law that defines initial professional development (IPD) requirements in the Cayman Islands and the Cayman Islands Institute of Professional Accountants (CIIPA) is only responsible for verifying the IPD requirements of recognized Overseas Professional Accounting Institute (OPAIs) as part of its membership registration process.

-Through a due diligence process, CIIPA recognizes 20 OPAIs as having IPD requirements that comply with IES 1-6 and relies on their membership designations to indicate competence when admitting new members.
+Through a due diligence process, CIIPA recognizes 21 OPAIs as having IPD requirements that comply with 2019 revised IES 1-6 and relies on their membership designations to indicate competence when admitting new members.
 CIIPA does set continuing professional development (CPD) requirements in its Application for Membership Regulations; however, these Regulations only apply to members if their OPAI does not stipulate its own CPD requirements.
-CIIPA’s CPD requirements are in line with IES 7 and it has issued a Helpsheet on competence and capability to reflect IES 8.
+CIIPA’s CPD requirements are in line with 2019 revised IES 7 and it has issued a Helpsheet on competence and capability to reflect 2019 revised IES 8.

-In 2015, CIIPA developed its own Cayman business environment training course for all new members.
+In 2015, CIIPA has developed its own Cayman business environment training course for all new members.
 In 2021, the course was revised and renamed ‘Cayman Business Law’.
-Completion of this course will eventually become a condition of registration.
+Completion of this course is a condition of registration.

 Current Status: Adopted

-Accountants Act and Accountants (Quality Assurance) Regulations prescribe that audits must be conducted in accordance with ISA, US GAAS or a standard assessed as equivalent with those by the Cayman Islands Institute of Professional Accountants or the IAASB.
-CIIPA's Statement of Principle prescribes the other standards that it has assessed as equivalent.
+Accountants Act of 2020 and Accountants (Quality Assurance) Regulations prescribe that audits must be conducted in accordance with ISA, US GAAS or a standard assessed as equivalent with those by the Cayman Islands Institute of Professional Accountants or the IAASB.
+To date no other standards have been assessed as equivalent.
 The Cayman Islands Stock Exchange (CSX) listing rules requires listed companies to have their statements audited in accordance with ISA or another set of standards approved by CSX.

-Other pronouncements issued by the IAASB such as International Standards on Review Engagements (ISRE), International Standards on Assurance Engagements (ISAE), International Standards on Related Services (ISRS) have not been explicitly adopted but the International Standards on Quality Management (ISQC) is prescribed in the Accountants (Quality Assurance) Regulations.
-Proposals for a new definition of public practice currently under consideration will clarify that all standards of the IAASB are applicable.
+Other pronouncements issued by the IAASB such as International Standards on Review Engagements (ISRE), International Standards on Assurance Engagements (ISAE), International Standards on Related Services (ISRS) have not been adopted but the International Standards on Quality Control (ISQC) is prescribed in the Accountants (Quality Assurance) Regulations.

 Current Status: Partially Adopted